sarah-buddle/NGSchool/Metagenomics_NGSchool_Solutions.md

 **11. How can you tell which reads were assigned to human mastadenovirus F?**
 <details>
 <summary><b>Solution</b></summary>
-In the ~/metagenomics/sample1_kraken_readclassifications.txt  file, the third column gives the taxon ID of the species that read was assigned to.
+In the sample1_kraken_readclassifications.txt  file, the third column gives the taxon ID of the species that read was assigned to.
 The second column gives the read ID, which can be found in the read header in the fastq file.
 </details>

 **12. Choose a read that was assigned to adenovirus.
 How could you extract the entry corresponding to this read from the nonhuman fastq file?**
 <details>
 <summary><b>Solution</b></summary>
 <pre>
-grep 'A01897:100:HLTLTDRX3:2:2132:8223:9784' ~/metagenomics/sample1_nonhuman_1.fq -A 3 > ~/metagenomics/adenovirus_read.fastq
+grep 'A01897:100:HLTLTDRX3:2:2132:8223:9784' sample1_nonhuman_1.fq -A 3 > adenovirus_read.fastq
 </pre>
 This command searches for a read ID and also extracts the next three lines in the file.
 You might have used a different read ID since there are multiple reads classified as adenovirus.